 - To assure that the buyer is qualified to buy and operate your business, you must learn how to carefully screen and qualify the buyer.
 Your mergers & acquisitions advisor or business broker can set-up a process to target and qualify these prospects.
 Desire to buy is not proof of a business buyers’ ability to buy and operate a business successfully.

 - Be very careful in the review and qualification of buyers.
 Many buyers do not have the money, skills or vision to successfully buy and operate a business.

 - Depending on myriad of factors, it may take 6 months to 2 years to sell a business.
 It is critical to keep your marketing efforts confidential except to very qualified prospects.

-- A qualified mergers and acquisitions advisor will be aware of all of these issues and will walk you through the process of selling your business with successful results.
+- A qualified mergers and acquisitions consultant will be aware of all of these issues and will walk you through the process of selling your business with successful results.

 - Negotiate Professionally.
 When you identify an interested and qualified buyer prospect, plan your negotiation strategy carefully.
 Your mergers and acquisitions advisor will facilitate the process, so follow their advice.

 - Remember that your goal is to sell a business and not beat the buyer at some negotiation game.
-You and the merger and acquisition advisor should carefully strategize on all of the negotiation points.
+You and the merger and acquisition consultant should carefully strategize on all of the negotiation points.

 - Give in slowly and carefully and always ask for a concession point in exchange from the buyer and his team of advisors.
 Have clear goals in mind to sell the business and do not get hung up on technicalities otherwise you will win the battle but lose the war.